moiseevigor/moiseevigor.github.io/_posts/2026-07-03-geometry-of-cosmic-web-research-program.md

 transport.
-Survivors: the lift as anisotropy descriptor (spine–tidal-frame alignment 0.73–0.76 vs 0.67), a hybrid score improving purity/junctions, and the methodological lesson itself. <strong>E3/H3 executed</strong> (BOSS CMASS × Planck, first pass): spine networks show a ~4–5σ Compton-y excess (H3 supported; Hessian ≥ lift on the cross-signal), and the lift's tidal-alignment advantage replicates on real data (0.68 vs 0.62 over 18 tiles).
+Survivors: the lift as anisotropy descriptor (spine–tidal-frame alignment 0.73–0.76 vs 0.67), a hybrid score improving purity/junctions, and the methodological lesson itself. <strong>E3/H3 executed</strong> (BOSS CMASS × Planck × ACT): spine networks show a Compton-y excess reaching 9σ under latitude-matched nulls (H3 supported; Hessian ≥ lift on the cross-signal), the lift's tidal-alignment advantage replicates on real data (0.68 vs 0.62 over 18 tiles), and the campaign closed with a
+<strong>5.2σ detection of inter-halo bridge gas</strong> on ACT DR6 via a
+pair-stacking design that nulls symmetric halos by construction.
 Every hypothesis of the program now has an empirical verdict.
 Full chain: <code>research/cosmic-web/docs/SYNTHESIS.md</code>.
 </div>